Act of 18 June 1965 no. 4

 The Ministry can decide that a fee must be paid for approval as mentioned in the first or second paragraph.
 The Ministry can provide further provisions on fees for failure to produce vehicles for administrative control at the Norwegian Public Roads Administration.

-The owner of a motor vehicle or the person who has control over it on behalf of the owner, is obliged to ensure that the person he allows to use the motor vehicle fulfills the conditions for driving it.
+The owner of a motor vehicle or the person who has control over it on behalf of the owner, is obliged to ensure that the person he allows to use the motor vehicle meets the conditions for driving it.

 The owner of a vehicle or the person who has control over it on the owner's behalf must present the vehicle for inspection when the police or the Norwegian Public Roads Administration require it.
 The person must also provide information about the vehicle when required.

 The Ministry may, in regulations, issue rules on the inspection of vehicles pursuant to the first paragraph and on fees.
 In regulations, the Ministry can also issue rules on the inspection of vehicles along the road and on criteria for selecting vehicles for such inspection.
-In the regulations, more detailed rules can be given on requirements for competence for inspectors, including personnel who carry out company inspections pursuant to § 21, on requirements for inspection equipment and on inspection fees.
+In the regulations, more detailed rules can be given on requirements for competence for inspectors, including personnel who carry out company inspections pursuant to Section 21, on requirements for inspection equipment and on inspection fees.

 Periodic vehicle checks can only be carried out by approved businesses with approved inspectors and an approved technical manager.
 For approval, the controller and technical manager must present an ordinary police certificate to show that the person in question is fit for the task.

-The Ministry can issue regulations in regulations on conditions and transitional arrangements for approval as mentioned in the first paragraph, on training activities, on the approval and supervisory authority and on fees for approval and supervision.
+The Ministry can issue regulations on conditions and transitional arrangements for approval as mentioned in the first paragraph, on training activities, on the approval and supervisory authority and on fees for approval and supervision.
 In regulations, the Ministry can also issue rules on orders for rectification, warnings and revocation of approval, on suspension of business and on compulsory fines.

 Repair, maintenance, rebuilding, construction and extension work on motor vehicles and trailers for motor vehicles can only be carried out by approved businesses.
 The same applies to the installation, control and repair of tachographs.
 In order to obtain approval to install, check and repair speed recorders, the company's responsible manager must present an ordinary police certificate to show that the person in question is fit for the task.